RaphaelPrevost/hashmap-benchmark/README.md

 Not a good one.
 I still manage to do better than Python and Verstable.

 Thank you for reading this far, and I hope you'll enjoy tinkering with ASKL's Map!

+By the way, [ASKL](https://github.com/RaphaelPrevost/ASKL) implements other fun stuff, maybe you'll come for the hashmap and stay for the JSON parser?